 8. Express & Create

-Try This Self-Care Practice: Choose a Grief Journal and then use these grief journal prompts.
-You can also sign up for a free AfterTalk.com account, where you can write letters to your loved one.
+Try This Self-Care Practice: Choose a Grief Journal, get a copy of my guided journal — From Grief to Peace — or try these grief journal prompts.
+You can also sign up for a free AfterTalk.com account, where you can write online letters to your loved one.

 Try This Self-Care Practice: Download or stream these free guided meditations for grief or sign up for the free Mindfulness & Grief Book Bonuses.